technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

     ![A screenshot of a computer screen Description automatically generated](./media/image10.png)

-8. On the Authorise Git Credential Manager window, click on the **Authorise git-ecosystem** to complete the git push command.
+8. If prompted, on the Authorise Git Credential Manager window, click on the **Authorise git-ecosystem** to complete the git push command.
+    Note: This is possible that the authentication can automatically succeed.
+Then, you can simply jump to the next step.

     ![A screenshot of a computer Description automatically generated](./media/image11.png)

-9. Then, navigate to the PowerShell again, and you’ll see that the push command is successful.
+10. Then, navigate to the PowerShell again, and you’ll see that the push command is successful.

     ![A screenshot of a computer program Description automatically generated](./media/image12.png)